 For the curious or the cautious.

-• workspace/drivers/ community JavaScript drivers and SCPI definitions.
-Premium plugins live in a separate signed-plugin folder.
+workspace/drivers/community JavaScript and Python drivers, plus declarative protocol configs.
+Premium plugins live in a separate signed-plugin folder. -

 Out of scope